by Sharon Burton and Bonni Graham Gonzalez.

 Inside the Book

-- Personas and Scenarios: describes how to use personas and scenarios as part of the product specification process.
+- Personas and Scenarios: describes how to create and use personas and scenarios effectively.

 - Testing Your Products: describes the different approaches that companies take to test products and describes both the testing process and how to properly document test cases and test suites.